- In Action

-A summary of the top 20 major spills that have occurred since the TORREY CANYON in 1967 is given below.
+A summary of the 20 largest tanker spills that have occurred since the TORREY CANYON in 1967 is given below.
 It is of note that 19 of the 20 largest spills recorded occurred before the year 2000.
 SANCHI, the latest addition to the list, is the only major spill of non-persistent oil featured here and it resulted in significantly lower environmental impacts compared to some crude oil spills listed.

 A number of the incidents, despite their large size, necessitated little or no response as the oil was spilt some distance offshore and did not impact coastlines.
 For this reason some of the names listed may be unfamiliar.

 PRESTIGE, EXXON VALDEZ and HEBEI SPIRIT are included for comparison although these incidents are further down the list.

 Top 20 Major Spills Table